John-Akech/Summative-Assignment---Model-Training-and-Evaluation/README.md

-## NEURAL NETWORK OPTIMIATION AND MODEL COMPARISON
+# Neural Network Optimization and Model Comparison

-**Problem Statement**
+## Problem Statement

-I developed this project to optimize a Neural Network and compare its performance against Machine Learning algorithms.
-My goal was to identify the best-performing model for classification using different hyperparameter configurations.
-I experimented with various optimizers, regularization techniques, and early stopping mechanisms to improve performance.
-The dataset used consists of labeled instances for multi-class classification.
+This project aims to optimize a Neural Network and compare its performance against traditional Machine Learning algorithms.
+The goal is to identify the best-performing model for a multi-class classification task by experimenting with different hyperparameter configurations.
+Various optimization techniques, including optimizers, regularization methods, and early stopping mechanisms, were tested to enhance performance.

-**Findings**
+## Findings

 Below is a summary of different training instances with their respective configurations and results: